 We face a tough challenge in the fight against Covid-19.
 It is fighting with huge unknowns and limited medical treatments, impacting our personal lives and economy.
-Small business marketing strategists are facing an uncertain time when business markets experience shifts, pressures and are looking for guidance and answers to generate sales during this period of extreme hardship and different consumer priorities and preferences.
+Small business marketing strategists are facing an uncertain time when business markets experience shifts, and pressures and are looking for guidance and answers to generate sales during this period of extreme hardship and different consumer priorities and preferences.

 I want to share a bit of what I have experienced with my web design business and offer some guidance to other companies and to our clients that may be experiencing similar changes in their businesses.

-The Importance of Risk Management Plans And Business Impact Analysis
+The Importance of Risk Management Plans and Business Impact Analysis

-Should The Risk Management Plan We Developed For Our Business Be Effective Against Covid-19?
+Should The Risk Management Plan We Developed for Our Business Be Effective Against Covid-19?

-Bearing in mind that the global economy had endured pandemics before – like Spanish Flu (even if it was more than 100 years ago), Ebola and Zica – in theory, Covid-19 would be a known risk.
+Bearing in mind that the global economy had endured pandemics before – like the Spanish Flu (even if it was more than 100 years ago), Ebola and Zica – in theory, Covid-19 would be a known risk.
 But, I am sure you have never thought of something of the same magnitude, and therefore the risk was unknown to you.
-That seems to be the situation of most small and large businesses.
+That seems to be the situation for most small and large businesses.

 But, just as a caution to ourselves, we cannot say that we have not had wise words before warning us of the danger.
 Listen to the points Bill Gates has told audience members in April 2018 at the New England Journal of Medicine’s Shattuck Lecture in Boston: “Given the continual emergence of new pathogens, the increasing risk of a bioterror attack, and how connected our world is through air travel, there is a significant probability of a large and lethal modern-day pandemic occurring in our lifetimes.”